retirement planning | november 3, 2021

-Once investors turn age 72, they will need to take required minimum distributions (RMDs) from their retirement accounts, whether they need the money or not.
+Once investors turn age 72, they will need to take required minimum distributions (RMDs) from most retirement accounts, whether they need the money or not.

 For IRAs, you must take your first RMD by April 1 of the year after which you turn age 72, regardless of whether or not you are retired.
 For each year after turning age 72, you must take an RMD by December 31.